yereverluvinunclebert/SteamyDock/README.md

 your project is compiled, the TLB is no longer used.
 It does not need to be present on end user machines.

-From the command line, copy the tlb to a central location (system32 or wow64 folder) and register it.
+From the command line, copy the tlb to a central location (system32 in a 32bit system or wow64 folder in a 64bit system) and register it.

+' COPY TO CORRECT LOCATION
 COPY OLEEXP.TLB %SystemRoot%\System32\
+COPY OLEEXP.TLB %SystemRoot%\SYSWOW64\

+' REGISTER THE TLB
 REGTLIB %SystemRoot%\System32\OLEEXP.TLB
+REGTLIBV12.EXE %SystemRoot%\SYSWOW64\OLEEXP.TLB
+"library registered successfully"

-In the VB6 IDE - project - references - browse - select the OLEEXP.tlb
+In the VB6 IDE select the menu - project - references, then browse and select the OLEEXP.tlb.
+You might have to restart the IDE to make use of the TLB references.

 Project References: